-One possible future improvement to the system is to add user-friendly interface for model input.
-Current model is separated from all other parts of the system and organized in a systematic way to represent each piece of information inside the mathematical model.
-Those four files have rather lower-level representation at this point, and researchers are still responsible for enter model implementation in all files before they can be used in other parts of simulation.
-A user-friendly interface can further levitate this task from researchers as that will require less programming experience and is much less error-prone.
+One potential improvement to the system is to add user-friendly interface for model input.
+The current model information is represented in a systematic and well-organized manner, but model input is not yet intuitive.
+By implementing a user-friendly interface, the software can maximize research potential by reducing the time expended for tedious manual input.
+Also, the software reduces the possibility of programming error in entering model information.

-The second possible improvement can happen inside simulation section.
-Currently, a deterministic simulation is used mimic the biological process and solved by Euler’s method and updates mRNA and protein levels at each iteration using the rate of changes provided by the model.
-Another type of simulations, stochastic simulation, can help researchers to build an even more realistic and comprehensive biological model.
-Probabilistically determined propensities and reaction times are used to decide which reactions fire at each iteration.
+An alternative improvement would involve the addition of a new simulation mechanism in the system.
+Currently, a deterministic simulation, solved by Euler’s Method, is employed to mimic the regulatory network of the zebrafish segmentation clock.
+A more realistic and comprehensive biological model can be constructed by applying probabilistic simulation methods.
+Under such a simulation scheme, probabilistically determined propensities and reaction times are used to decide which reactions fire at each iteration.
 Reactions with higher propensities are more likely to fire.
-Since stochastic simulation typically requires even more resources, both memory and computation power, than DDE’s, it was omitted in the original system.
-With major improvements in space efficiency and time efficiency, stochastic simulations, such as next reaction method, which discretely computes concentration levels based on probabilistic calculations, may now by feasible in the new system.
+Since stochastic simulation typically requires more resources than deterministic simulations, such as memory and computation power, stochastic simulation methods were omitted in the original system.
+With major improvements in space and time efficiency, stochastic simulations, such as the next reaction method, may now be feasible in the new system.

-The last possible improvement involves other sections of the system, namely feature extraction.
-Profiling of the original model shows that feature extraction from results of simulation was taking up to thirty percent of the whole simulation time (nearly half of the simulation process runtime).
-Specifically, the original system would first run all simulations and save all concentration levels in memory and then later access and utilize such information for calculating features.
-Therefore, a new deign of converting feature extraction onto GPU might further improve system runtime.
-Because feature extraction is necessary for all parameter sets and mutants, every determined block on GPU will have relatively the same amount of work to complete and thus most of the blocks can run in parallel and resource waste will be kept as minimum.
+A further improvement to the system could involve developments to the feature extraction section.
+Profiling of the original model demonstrated that feature extraction occupying nearly thirty percent of the entire simulation runtime.
+Under the original system structure, all concentration levels were saved during simulation and then later utilized for feature calculations.
+Conversion of feature extraction onto GPU might further improve system runtime.
+This is because feature extraction is necessary for all parameter sets and mutants.
+In addition, every determined block on GPU will have relatively the same amount of work to complete and thus most of the blocks can run in parallel and resource waste will be kept as minimum.

 .